molnarg/js-schema/README.md

 =========

 js-schema is a new way of describing object schemas in JavaScript.
 It has a clean and simple syntax, and it is capable of serializing to/from the popular JSON Schema format.
-The typical usecase is decalartive object validation.
+The typical use case is declarative object validation.

-**Latest release**: 0.6.4 (2014/08/11)
+**Latest release**: 0.7.0 (2014/09/01)

 Features
 ========